 A roundabout also is coming to Hogum Bay Road and Willamette Drive but not until 2016, Egger said.

-• By unanimous vote, the council annexed the Hill-Betti property,150 acres of mostly commercial property in northeast Hawks Prairie
+Also Thursday night:150 acres of mostly commercial property in northeast Hawks Prairie

 A portion of the annexed property previously served by South Bay Fire District 8 will now be served by Lacey Fire District 3.

 Clarkson has been on the council since 1998, including six years as mayor and four years as deputy mayor.
 He moved to the area in 1965.

 The decision — and Clarkson — received a standing ovation.